-Brooklyn’s northernmost neighborhood is called Greenpoint.
-Its character is very similar to its neighbor, Williamsburg, with massive high-rise towers on the waterfront and a mix of townhouses, warehouses and lofts farther inland.
-Greenpoint residents are people who love living in authentic Brooklyn.
+Brooklyn’s northernmost neighborhood is known as Greenpoint.
+Its character is similar to nearby Williamsburg, with high-rise apartment buildings on its waterfront and a mix of townhouses, warehouses and lofts farther inland.
+Many choose Greenpoint as an affordable alternative to Williamsburg.

-Other attractions include McGolrick Park, Bushwick Inlet Park, and the East River Ferry, which offers the most efficient way to commute from the neighborhood to Manhattan.
+Other attractions include McGolrick Park, Bushwick Inlet Park, and the East River Ferry, which offers the most efficient way to commute from Greenpoint to Manhattan.
 The neighborhood has historically been referred to as Little Poland.